Last updated August 3, 2018

 a Census basis beginning with statistics for 2010.

-The services statistics cover transactions between foreign countries and the 50 states, the District
+The services statistics cover transactions between foreign countries and the 50 states, the

-these installations are considered to be part of the U.S. economy.
+excluded because these installations are considered to be part of the U.S. economy.

 Services statistics are based on quarterly, annual, and benchmark surveys and information obtained